Darrius Heyward-Bey: 2016

 On March 8, 2016, the Steelers re-signed Heyward-Bey on a three-year, $3.8 million contract.

 He entered training camp competing to be the second or third wide receiver on the Steelers' depth chart, with Martavis Bryant suspended for the entire 2016 season.
 Heyward-Bey was named the fourth receiver behind Antonio Brown, Markus Wheaton, and Sammie Coates.

-Through the first eight games of the 2016 season, Heyward-Bey caught 5 passes for 68 yards and 2 touchdowns.
 Against the Miami Dolphins in Week 6, he carried the ball on a reverse for a 60-yard touchdown for both his longest career rushing attempt and first career rushing touchdown.

 However, in Week 9 against the Baltimore Ravens, he sustained a foot and ankle injury which sidelined him for the next six games.
 He returned for the Steelers' Week 16 rematch against the Ravens, though he did not make any receptions.
-In Week 17 against the Cleveland Browns, Heyward-Bey caught 1 pass for 46 yards for his longest reception of the season.
-This brought his 2016 regular season total to 6 receptions for 114 yards and 2 touchdowns.
+In Week 17 against the Cleveland Browns, Heyward-Bey caught one pass for 46 yards for his longest reception of the season.
+This brought his 2016 regular season total to six receptions for 114 yards and two touchdowns.

-In the Steelers' opening round playoff game against the Miami Dolphins, Heyward-Bey caught 1 pass for 10 yards, his only reception during the 2016 playoffs.
+In the Steelers' opening round playoff game against the Miami Dolphins, Heyward-Bey caught one pass for 10 yards in the Wild Card Round win.